gradha/gradha.github.io/src/articles/12-could-dropbox-switch-to-nimrod.rst

 language
 <../03/the-sweet-trap-of-dynamic-languages-and-development-time.html>`_.
 So
 rather than a longish useless rant, this is more like an appendix to that article.
-The interesting things announcements were:
+The interesting things announced were:

  * `Microsoft announces .NET Native
    <http://blogs.msdn.com/b/dotnet/archive/2014/04/02/announcing-net-native-preview.aspx>`_,